Piggybank icon

 Toujeo SoloStar and Toujeo Max SoloStar are single-patient-use prefilled insulin pens.
 It is important to perform a safety test when using a new pen for the first time.
 Talk to your doctor about proper injection technique and follow instructions in the Instruction Leaflet that comes with your Toujeo SoloStar or Toujeo Max SoloStar pen.

-Eligibility Restrictions & Offer Terms:
+†Eligibility Restrictions & Offer Terms:

 Insulins Valyou Savings Program: This savings program is not insurance.
 For a complete list of participating brands, products, and National Drug Codes (NDCs) Click Here.
-This offer is not valid for prescriptions covered by or submitted for reimbursement, in whole or in part, under Medicare, Medicaid, VA, DOD, TRICARE, similar federal or state programs, including any state pharmaceutical programs, or commercial/private insurance.
-Only patients without prescription medication insurance can apply for this offer.
+This offer is not valid for prescriptions covered by or submitted for reimbursement, in whole or in part, under Medicare, Medicaid, VA, DOD, TRICARE, similar federal or state programs, including any state pharmaceutical programs.
+If you have an Affordable Care (Health Care Exchange) plan, you may still be qualified to receive and use this savings card.
+Please note: the Federal Employees Health Benefits (FEHB) Program is not a federal or state government health care program for purposes of the savings program.
 Void where prohibited by law.
-For the duration of the program, eligible cash paying patients will pay $35 per 30 Day Supply.
-To pay $35 per 30 Day Supply, you must fill all your Sanofi Insulin prescriptions at the same time, together each month.
-The Insulins Valyou Savings Program applies to the cost of medication.
+The Savings Program applies to the cost of medication.
 There are other relevant costs associated with overall treatment.
 Sanofi reserves the right to rescind, revoke, terminate, or amend this offer, eligibility, and terms of use at any time without notice.
 Upon registration, patients will receive all program details.
-For questions regarding your eligibility or benefits, or if you wish to discontinue your participation, call the Insulins Valyou Savings Program at (833) 813-0190 (8:00 am-8:00 pm EST, Monday-Friday).
+For questions regarding your eligibility or benefits, or if you wish to discontinue your participation, call the Insulins Valyou Savings Program at (833) 813-0190 (833) 813-0190 (8:00 am-8:00 pm EST, Monday-Friday).

 Sanofi Insulins Co-pay Savings Program: This savings program is not insurance.
 For a complete list of participating brands, products, and National Drug Codes (NDCs) Click Here.
 This offer is not valid for prescriptions covered by or submitted for reimbursement, in whole or in part, under Medicare, Medicaid, VA, DOD, TRICARE, similar federal or state programs, including any state pharmaceutical programs.
 If you have an Affordable Care (Health Care Exchange) plan, you may still be qualified to receive and use this savings card.
 Please note: the Federal Employees Health Benefits (FEHB) Program is not a federal or state government health care program for purposes of the savings program.
 Void where prohibited by law.
-For the duration of the program, eligible commercially insured patients pay no more than $35 per 30-day supply, up to 10 packs per fill; Offer valid for one fill every 30 days.
-Savings may vary depending on patients’ out-of-pocket costs.
-The Sanofi Insulins Co-pay Savings Program applies to the cost of medication.
 There are other relevant costs associated with overall treatment.
 Sanofi reserves the right to rescind, revoke, terminate, or amend this offer, eligibility, and terms of use at any time without notice.
 Upon registration, patients will receive all program details.
-For questions regarding your eligibility or benefits, or if you wish to discontinue your participation, call the Sanofi Insulins Co-pay Savings Program at (866) 255-8661 (8:00 am-8:00 pm EST, Monday-Friday).
+For questions regarding your eligibility or benefits, or if you wish to discontinue your participation, call the Sanofi Insulins Co-pay Savings Program at (866) 255-8661 (866) 255-8661 (8:00 am-8:00 pm EST, Monday-Friday).